Blepharitis

 How is it treated?

 The most important part of the treatment is daily lid hygiene.
-Occassionally, your ophthalmologist may prescribe a short course of strong anti-inflammatory and antibiotic eyedrops if it is important to dampen the eye surface inflammation quickly, for example when it involves the cornea.
-Avoiding eye make-up can help to reduce the lid margin inflammation.
+Occasionally, your ophthalmologist may prescribe a short course of strong anti-inflammatory and antibiotic eyedrops if it is important to dampen the eye surface inflammation quickly, for example when it involves the cornea.
+Avoiding eye oil-based make-up can help to reduce the lid margin inflammation.

 Why it’s important to treat blepharitis early on

-By Mr Shabbir Mohamed
+By Mr Sam Orkar

 What is blepharitis and how is it treated?